 - Holiday Inn Express Sault Ste Marie: Of all the hotels I’ve included here, I’d say the Holiday Inn Express has the nicest rooms.
 It’s clear they’ve recently been renovated and the whole hotel is bright and inviting.
 Also, this hotel easily has the best breakfast and it’s included in your rate.
 Why is it the best?
 Three words: fresh cinnamon buns.
-See what previous guests have to say about their experience or click to book your room now!
+See what previous guests have to say about their experience or click to book your room now.

 INSIDER TIP: Many of the hotels in Sault Ste Marie have fantastic packages to help you save some cash while enjoying some winter fun so keep an eye out for that!

 However, if you’re really looking for an epic getaway, I recommend getting a little outside of the city.
 Head towards the airport and follow it all the way down to the waterfront where you’ll find The Fall Inn by the Lake.
 This bright and spacious two-bedroom cottage right on the shores of Lake Superior.
 With a fully stocked kitchen, gorgeous fireplace and a beautiful sunroom, you’ll have an absolutely magical winter getaway here.
 The photo above?
 That’s the Fall Inn!
 Plus the owners, Colette and Rick, are absolutely wonderful and will always have great suggestions of things to do so you can truly enjoy your trip to Sault Ste Marie.